RetroPie/RetroPie-Docs/docs/Take-and-Scrape-Your-Own-Screenshots-(method-2).md

 The directory assigned to `screenshot_directory` **MUST** exist, otherwise RetroArch won't be able to save the screenshots.

-It doesn't matter if those options are set in global or system specific `retroarch.cfg`.
+Those options can be set in global or system specific `retroarch.cfg`.

 #### global config (easy way)